-Opinion

-I have audited the financial report of the Department of Technology (the department) which comprises the:

-- balance sheet as at 30 June 2018 - comprehensive operating statement for the year then ended - statement of changes in equity for the year then ended - cash flow statement for the year then ended - notes to the financial statements, including significant accounting policies - Secretary's declaration in the financial statements.

-In my opinion the financial report presents fairly, in all material respects, the financial position of the department as at 30 June 2018 and their financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.

-Basis for Opinion

-I have conducted my audit in accordance with the Audit Act 1994, which incorporates the Australian Auditing Standards.
-I further describe my responsibilities under that Act and those standards in the Auditor's Responsibilities for the Audit of the Financial Report section of my report.

-My independence is established by the Constitution Act 1975.
-My staff and I are independent of the department in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
+Opinion I have audited the financial report of the Department of Technology (the Department) which comprises the: balance sheet as at 30 June 2019 comprehensive operating statement for the year then ended statement of changes in equity for the year then ended cash flow statement for the year then ended notes to the financial statements, including significant accounting policies Secretary's declaration in the financial statements.
+In my opinion the financial report presents fairly, in all material respects, the financial position of the Department as at 30 June 2019 and its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of the Financial Management Act 1994 and applicable Australian Accounting Standards.
+Basis for opinion I have conducted my audit in accordance with the Audit Act 1994 which incorporates the Australian Auditing Standards.
+I further describe my responsibilities under that Act and those standards in the Auditor's responsibilities for the audit of the financial report section of my report.
+My independence is established by the Constitution Act 1975 .
+My staff and I are independent of the Department in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Victoria.
 My staff and I have also fulfilled our other ethical responsibilities in accordance with the Code.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

-Key audit matters

-Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial report of the current period.
+Key audit matters Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial report of the current period.
 These matters were addressed in the context of my audit of the financial report as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.

-Key audit matter

-How I addressed the matter

-Fair value of property, plant and equipment Refer to Notes 5.1, 8.3 and 9.4 of the financial report

-- Property, plant and equipment (PP&E) \$83 million (of this amount, \$70 million or 84% was revalued during the year) - Physical asset revaluation surplus \$7.3 million

-I considered this to be a key audit matter because of the:

-- financial significance of the assets valued - extent of significant management judgements underpinning key assumptions used in the valuation process.
-These included estimating remaining assets' useful lives and current replacement costs, particularly in relation to specialised building assets - risk that related disclosures may be incorrect or insufficient due to the judgement and complexities associated with application of AASB 13 Fair Value Measurement requirements.

-These conditions gave rise to additional audit effort to gather audit evidence and to challenge the key assumptions adopted by the management to record the valuation increment in the current year.

-Management's external valuation experts performed current year valuations of PP&E. They used valuation models incorporating level 3 inputs within the fair value hierarchy.
-This means the significant inputs and assumptions used in the valuation model are unobservable (not based on market data) and are therefore more subjective as they require significant management judgement.
+valuation model are unobservable (not based on market data) and are therefore more subjective as they require significant management judgement.